How managing strategic risks can help create a winning business strategy

 Strategic risks

-To achieve their goals, companies should always consider different strategies.
-The definition of a business strategy is of great importance for the future success of any company.
-In general, defining a business strategy is an activity more complex and riskier than operational management which is basically about day-to-day activities.
+Companies should always consider different strategies to achieve their goals.
+Determining a business strategy is of great importance for any company’s future success.
+In general, defining a business strategy is more complex and riskier than operational management, which is basically about day-to-day activities.

 To effectively manage strategic risks, companies, especially executives, should consider all the risks of each strategy when applying the strategic decision-making process.
 It is important to know that the scenario has changed in the last decade.
 In fact, lately, strategic risks have been taken into account and added to the risk management process.